Here are all of the ways of how to get from Greece to Turkey & of course, on traveling from Turkey To Greece.

 - Mythos Luxury Suites is a lovely place to stay in the center of the Monastiraki area and very close to the metro.

-- Arethusa Hotel is another excellent place in town with stunning Acropolis views and in a very convenient location.
+- Arethusa Hotel is another excellent place in town with stunning Acropolis views and a very convenient location.

 Luxury Stays In Athens